FAQ for Voters

 - Where and when will members be able to see the Citywide Office Candidate Videos?

-The candidate videos will be put on the utlaelections.org website in late January.
-Members will be able to watch all the candidates for Citywide Office.
-The videos will be grouped by each election (President, NEA VP, AFT VP, etc.).
-In addition, a Q and A session with the city-wide candidates will be available.
+The candidate videos will be put on this website in late January.
+Members will be able to watch all the candidates for Citywide Office and the Special Director candidates.

 - If I have a question or concern about the conduct of the UTLA Elections, how do I contact the UTLA Elections Committee?